The Latest Info for Restaurants in Wisconsin

 Dawn Faris | Vice President, Exposition & Business Development

-When you decide to open up and welcome back dining room customers, we encourage you to check out the Wisconsin Promise program and other helpful resources developed by WRA as well as the state guidelines recently released by WEDC (Wisconsin Economic Development Corporation).
+We encourage restaurants to check out the Wisconsin Promise program and other helpful resources developed by WRA as well as the state guidelines released by WEDC (Wisconsin Economic Development Corporation) and guidelines from the FDA on our website.More Info

 WRA has been taking calls from restaurant operators and gathering resources from a variety of sources since the COVID-19 crisis began.
 We have taken all of the information that we have gathered and created a guide with tips to help foodservice operators.
 We hope you find this to be a useful tool.
 Even if you get just a couple good ideas, it will have been worth it.